Butades

-The story, as recorded by Pliny the Elder, is that his daughter, Kora of Sicyon, was smitten with love for a youth at Corinth where they lived.
-She drew the outline of his shadow on a wall, and upon this outline her father modelled a face of the youth in clay, which he baked along with the clay tiles which it was his trade to make.
-This model was preserved in the Nymphaeum in Corinth until Lucius Mummius sacked that city in 146 BC.
-Because of this occurrence, Butades began a practice that is supported by a large body of existing evidence: he began to decorate the ends or edges of rain gutter roof tiles with masks of human faces, first in low relief (protypa), then in high relief (ectypa).
+The story, as recorded by Pliny the Elder, is that his daughter was smitten with love for a youth at Corinth where they lived.
+When he was due to go abroad, she drew the outline of his shadow on a wall thrown by the light of a lamp.
+It was upon this outline her father modelled a face of the youth in clay, which he baked along with the clay tiles which it was his trade to make.
+This model was preserved in the Nymphaeum in Corinth until Mummius sacked that city in 146 BC.

+Because of this occurrence with his daughter, Butades began a practice that is supported by a large body of existing evidence: he began to decorate the ends or edges of rain gutter roof tiles with masks of human faces, first in low relief (prostypa), then in high relief (ectypa).
+It was from these terra-cotta figures that the ornaments on the pediments of temples originated.
 Pliny adds that Butades invented the colouring of plastic works by adding a red colour to them; from the existing works of this kind it seems to have been red sand, or modelling them in red chalk.
 He is also said to have invented a mixture of clay and ruddle (red ochre), or to have introduced the use of a special kind of red clay.
-Pliny adds Hine et fastigia templorum orta, that is, the terra-cotta figures which Butades was said to have invented, were used to ornament the pediments of temples.
+And it is because of him that modellers get the Greek name plastae.